lanad22/IOS101-Prework/README.md

 4. Mint
     - Account aggregation: let users link all their financial accounts in one place, including bank accounts, credit cards, loans, investments, and more.
     - Financial goal setting: allows users to set financial goals and track their progress over time.
     - Budgeting and expense tracking: users can set up personalized budgets based on income and expenses, as well as bill payment reminder for users.

+<h3>App Idea</h3>

+I would like to build an app called "TravelPal", a comprehensive travel companion that assists users in planning and organizing their trips efficiently.
+Some key features of the app includes:
+- provides personalized trip itineraries based on users' interests, budget, and length of stay
+- suggestions for popular attractions, local recommendations, and hidden gems at their destination
+- integrates real-time flight and hotel booking capabilities, allowing users to conveniently make reservations within the app.
+- interactive map that highlights points of interest, public transportation routes, and customizable pins for users to mark their favorite places.
+- provide weather updates, travel advisories, and currency conversion tools to ensure a smooth and informed travel experience.
+I would also like to expand the app into social networking platform specifically designed for travelers to connect with like-minded individuals during their journeys.
+The app would allow users to create profiles with their travel preferences, interests, and itineraries.
+Users could search for fellow travelers based on common destinations, activities, or travel dates.
+The app would also provide a chat feature for users to communicate and plan meetups, share travel tips, and even explore new destinations together.